M Minyma

 Security program

-Minymata continues publishing deeper protocol documentation, strengthening notification privacy, refining group cryptographic design, and advancing independent security review as part of the broader Minyma security program.
+Minymata continues publishing deeper protocol documentation, strengthening notification privacy, refining group cryptographic design, and arranging an independent third-party cryptographic review as the hybrid post-quantum implementation finishes hardening, as part of the broader Minyma security program.

 Short public description

-Minyma uses device-based end-to-end encryption for message and attachment content.
+Minyma uses device-based, hybrid post-quantum end-to-end encryption for message and attachment content - protected by both classical (X25519, Ed25519) and post-quantum (ML-KEM-768, ML-DSA-65) cryptography.
 Messages are encrypted on sender devices and decrypted on recipient devices.
 The relay stores and forwards ciphertext and routing metadata, but does not hold the private keys required to read plaintext.
-The current verified direct-message path includes a PQXDH post-quantum-strengthened bootstrap, established direct sessions use a Double Ratchet implementation, and current call signaling uses sealed-sender delivery across direct and group call flows.
+Key agreement is hybrid PQXDH with downgrade protection, the Double Ratchet mixes a fresh ML-KEM-768 secret in at every step, each message carries dual Ed25519 + ML-DSA-65 signatures, call signaling uses sealed-sender delivery across direct and group call flows, and encrypted voice notes use the protected attachment path with short-lived playback semantics.

 Copyright © 2026 Minymata, Inc. All rights reserved.